-1. Discuss the technical elements of props, puppets, and costumes with your class.
-How would these elements contribute to the storytelling of this production?
-Have your students present their own ideas for their own production design of Hamlet through visual creations such as a collage or drawings.

-2. How did the main characters (Hamlet, Claudius, Ophelia, etc.) change or develop in the play?
+- 1. Discuss the technical elements of props, puppets, and costumes with your class.
+How did these elements contribute to the storytelling in this production?
+Did your students agree with the choices that the designers made?
+How did it help make the story clearer for them?
+Have your students present their own ideas for their own production design of Hamlet through visual creations such as a collage or drawings. - 2.
+How did the main characters (Hamlet, Claudius, Ophelia, etc.) change or develop in the play?
 What clues do we get from the script, their nonverbal expressions, what motivates them, and what their goals become by the end of the play?
-Compare and contrast the characters in the beginning versus in the end of the play.

-3. Have your students write a reflection on one of Hamlet's themes and how they can make connections to their own lives.
+Compare and contrast the characters in the beginning versus in the end of the play. - 3.
+Have your students write a reflection on one of Hamlet's themes and how they can make connections to their own lives.
 Was there ever a time where you were unable to express how you were feeling to others and ended up hurting their feelings?
 Tell your audience about how you were able to communicate with others about your differences, find a positive resolution for the conflict, and be true to who you are.
 What did you learn from this conflict or situation?